mai-efat/start-stop-instance/README.md

-### STEP 4 :Adjust the cron expressions based on your desired scheduling.
+### STEP 4:Adjust the cron expressions based on your desired scheduling.